About the Project

 The rehabilitation of the Weir precinct has been divided into three components,

-1. The weir wall
+- The weir wall

-2. The riverbed
+- The riverbed

-3. The surrounds
+- The surrounds

 Initial Reference Group meetings included discussions on all three aspects of the project.
-Early in the process it became apparent that more detailed data was required regarding the integrity of the weir wall and the extent of silt build up on the riverbed.
+Early in the process, it became apparent that more detailed data was required regarding the integrity of the weir wall and the extent of silt buildup on the riverbed.
 This information was critical to ensure informed recommendations were made.

 An engineer was engaged to inspect and provide a report on the weir wall.
 A copy of that report is included as attachment 9.1.3A.

-Council endorsed the Lions Weir Reference Group recommendation at their ordinary council meeting on the 23 November 2023.
+Council endorsed the Lions Weir Reference Group recommendation at their ordinary council meeting on 23 November 2023.

 Stay updated via the Shire Facebook or subscribe to our fortnightly newsletter.